 Examples of risks and uncertainties associated with the assumptions made by management include, but are not limited to: (i) risks associated with international operations in Kurdistan, in northern Iraq, which is a politically less stable jurisdiction; (ii) risks associated with the regulation of oil and gas production and export; (iii) risks that are inherent in oil and gas development and production, including availability of functioning infrastructure, complying with environmental regulation and the availability of staff and equipment.
 The Company is also exposed to more generic risks such as the risk with respect to general economic conditions, regulations and taxes, civil unrest, corporate restructuring and related costs, capital and operating expenses, petroleum pricing and availability of financing and currency exchange rate fluctuations.
 Management used its best efforts to ensure that the assumptions used in the preparation of such information were reasonable.
-However, they may ultimately prove to be imprecise and, as such, undue reliance should not be placed on forward-looking statements.
+However, these assumptions may ultimately prove to be imprecise and, as such, undue reliance should not be placed on forward-looking statements.

 The Company does not undertake to update or re-issue the forward-looking statements and information that may be contained herein, whether due to new information, future events or otherwise.
 Where such forward-looking statements or forward-looking information is updated or withdrawn, notification will be given by way of a news release and/or MD&A disclosure.
-Material differences between actual results and previously disclosed future-oriented financial information or financial outlook will be disclosed in the Company's MD&A.
+Material differences between actual results and previously disclosed future-oriented financial information or financial outlook will be disclosed in the Company's MD&A. See Item 4 - Description of the Business "Risk Factors" for additional risk factors.